First Battle of Bull Run: Irvin McDowell

 Secretary of the Treasury Salmon P. Chase championed fellow Ohioan, 42-year-old Maj.
 Irvin McDowell.
 Although McDowell was a West Point graduate, his command experience was limited.
 In fact, he had spent most of his career engaged in various staff duties in the Adjutant General's Office.
 While stationed in Washington he had become acquainted with Chase, a former Ohio governor and senator.
-Now, through Chase's influence, McDowell was promoted three grades to brigadier general in the Regular Army and on 27 May was assigned command (by President Abraham Lincoln) of the Department of Northeastern Virginia, which included the military forces in and around Washington (Army of Northeastern Virginia).
+Now, through Chase's influence, McDowell was promoted three grades to brigadier general in the Regular Army and on 27 May was assigned command (by President Abraham Lincoln) of the Department of Northeastern Virginia, which included the military forces in and around Washington.
 McDowell immediately began organizing what became known as the Army of Northeastern Virginia, 35,000 men arranged in five divisions.
 Under public and political pressure to begin offensive operations, McDowell was given very little time to train the newly inducted troops.
 Units were instructed in the maneuvering of regiments, but they received little or no training at the brigade or division level.
 He was reassured by President Lincoln, "You are green, it is true, but they are green also; you are all green alike."
 Against his better judgment, McDowell commenced campaigning.

 Intelligence

-During the previous year, U.S. Army captain Thomas Jordan set up a pro-Southern spy network in Washington City, including Rose O'Neal Greenhow, a prominent socialite with a wide range of contacts.
+During the previous year, U.S. Army captain Thomas Jordan set up a pro-Southern spy network in Washington, D.C., recruiting Rose O'Neal Greenhow, a prominent socialite with a wide range of contacts.
 He provided her with a code for messages.
 After he left to join the Confederate Army, he gave her control of his network but continued to receive reports from her.
 On July 9 and 16, Greenhow passed secret messages to Confederate General P.G.T.
 Beauregard containing critical information regarding military movements for what would be the First Battle of Bull Run, including the plans of Union general McDowell.